CLOSED CHURCHES WITHIN THE

 A. Willey, and a wooden frame church building was erected.
 The 1900 Bradford County Directory of

-Churches lists this as having church services by the pastor from Monroeton, preceded by Sunday School,
+Churches lists this as having church services by the pastor from Monroeton, preceded by Sunday School, every Sunday

-every Sunday afternoon.
-Services were
+afternoon.
+Services were held regularly

-placed on the Monroeton charge.
+and again placed on the Monroeton charge.
 At the time of the 1968 denominational union,

 Franklindale had 21 members and (with Powell and